 “Maya” or “Mayan”?
-“Maya” as noun and adjective describes the people and their culture, “Mayan” is the language – citation: Manolo Romero – Belize.com Editor.
+“Maya” as noun and adjective describes the people and their culture, “Mayan” is the language – citation: M.A.
+Romero – Belize.com Editor.

 The adjective Mayan is sometimes incorrectly used to describe the indigenous peoples of southeastern Mexico and Central America, such as Belize, Honduras and Guatemala; their culture, language, and history.
 But formally, the use of “Mayan” refers to an aspect of their languages; “Maya” is the adjectival form preferred when referring to non-linguistic aspects, for example “The Maya of Belize”.

-In traveling around my native Belize, and neighboring Guatemala, Mexico and Honduras, the word Mayan is not in use by the indigenous Maya.
+In traveling around my native Belize, and neighboring Guatemala, Mexico, Honduras, and El Salvador, the word Mayan is not in use by the indigenous Maya.
 The Maya in these regions, including Belize, speak Maya of course, and if any second language is used, it is Spanish.
 And the word Mayan does not exist in the Mayan or Spanish languages.
 In Spanish, the Maya refer to themselves as “Nosotros los Maya” (We the Maya), for example.
 Another form in Spanish is “Los Maya” (The Maya).
 I have heard “Los Mayas” but this is usually used by non-Maya when referring to the Maya.

 The Maya speak Mayan as their first language and often, Spanish second, with a few speaking English or Creole.
 The Maya are particularly proud of the fact that they were never enslaved by the English colonizers who took over their lands in Baliz – the Maya word for muddy waters that is believed to be the origin of the name for Belize.
 For these reasons as set out here, I use the term Maya, and not Mayan when referring to our Maya brothers and sisters.

-The interest centering on the the 2012 date of the Maya Calendar and the discussions centering on whether it was meant to predict the end of the world or the dawn of a new era, we are frequently asked if the terminology is Maya or Mayan.
-What is the proper we should use when referring to to this ancient civilization and their modern-day descendants in the Yucatan and Central America?
+As a resource on Belize, we are frequently asked if the terminology is Maya or Mayan.
+What is the proper term(s) we should use when referring to to this ancient civilization and their modern-day descendants in the Yucatan and Central America?
 Read on to see the various arguments that have been made on the use of Maya vs. Mayan.

 Origins Of The Words Maya And Mayan